Qian Songyan: The painter Qian Songyan

 In 1946 several artists founded the Society of Fine Arts, of which he became chairman.
-In the following years he was involved in several political organizations and joined the Communist Party in 1954.
+In the following years he was involved in several political organizations and joined the Chinese Communist Party in 1954.
 He showed two of his pictures at the 1st exhibition of Chinese paintings in Nanjing in 1956 which attracted the attention of all the art circles within the Jiangsu Province.

 In 1957, he got a job with the preparatory committee of the Jiangsu Academy of Chinese Painting.
 From then on, he split his time between Nanjing and Wuxi.
 His advanced landscape painting was recognized through his participation in an exhibition in Moscow.
 In 1959 he took a long trip on the Silk Road to Datong.
 More than 40 landscapes and over 100 sketches and drawings were created during this trip.

 In November 1959, he traveled to the coastal city of Lianyungang together with a group of Chinese painters: Yu Tongfu, Song Wenzhi, Wei Zixi, and Zhang WenJjun.
 There he created the large-format work entitled "Voyage of Thousands Sailing Boats" for the JiangSu Salon in the Great Hall of the People in Beijing.

 The Jiangsu Chinese Painters Academy was officially established in March 1960, and Qian Songyan was appointed as director.
 At the same time, he became vice-president of the Chinese Arts Society in Nanjing, at which point he lived in Nanjing.
 At that time, the Shanghai Art Publishing House published the illustrated book, The Pictures of Qian Songyan.
 Another illustrated book “Selected Works by Qian Songyan” followed in August by the art publishing house in Wuxi.
 Together with other famous painters, he traveled a total of 12,500 km across the country.
 This group included important painters such as Fu Baoshi, Yaming, Song Wenzhi and Wei Zixi.
 That year he painted a very large piece for the Museum of Chinese History.
 The title was Zhenghe Sails West.